Beyond the Mood Swings

 Challenges and Reflection

 Managing participants was one of the biggest personal challenges for me.
-Many dropped out during the study, which I knew to expect but still found stressful and discouraging.
-It required constant follow-up, reminders, and adjustments to keep the study running smoothly.
+It required constant follow-ups, reminders, and adjustments to keep the study running smoothly.
 Balancing daily data collection with my own schedule was also demanding, especially when tracking multiple participants manually.
 It took a significant amount of time each day, but I learned to be patient, plan ahead, and document every step carefully.

 A limitation of the study is the small and changing sample size, which reduced statistical power.
 Self-reported cycle data and the absence of hormonal measurements may also have affected precision.
 Despite these hurdles, the project taught me how to manage real-world data, handle uncertainty, and stay resilient throughout the challenges of human-subject research.